reuf-Alsharif/Tri-Model-Smart-Justice-Framework---TMSJ/README.md

 ## Reproducibility

-All random seeds are fixed at **42** across all models.
-To reproduce results exactly:

-1. Download datasets using the Kaggle links above.
-2. Place data files in the `data/` directories as described.
+To reproduce the TMSJ framework results, execute the project notebooks sequentially:

+1. Data Preprocessing
+2. Model A – Legal Entity Extraction
-3. Run notebooks in order: Model A → Model B → Model C.
+3. Model B – Legal Scenario Generation
-4. Each notebook saves its outputs to `/kaggle/working/` (Kaggle) or `outputs/` (local).
+4. Model C – Judicial Outcome Prediction and Explainability

+All required dependencies are listed in `requirements.txt`.

 ---